 Writer-director Cathy Yan’s playfully cynical “Dead Pigs” is bucket of cold water dumped on Chinese avarice at the start of The Chinese Century.

-Before “Birds of Prey,” Yan cooked up a Chinese satire painted in broad strokes with a tiny brush, cute but with jagged edges that nick and draw blood from both East and West.
+Before “Birds of Prey,” Yan cooked up this week Chinese satire painted in broad strokes with a tiny brush, cute but with jagged edges that nick and draw blood from both East and West.
 The film views “acquisitiveness” as a Western export, and casts a jaded eye on China’s runaway development and the cultural corruption that come from the One Party State’s “version” of “Greed is Good” capitalism.

 Old Wang (Haoyu Yang) is a jocular, happy-go-lucky pig farmer in the provinces whom we meet as he tries out, and buys, a VR gaming set-up in the Big City.
 Back home, he impresses the neighbors and extended family, who all wonder, “How can you afford this?” (in Mandarin with English subtitles).

 Maybe he can’t.
 When one of his pigs sickens and dies, his house-of-cards collapses on him, and the dominoes of his family, neighbors and region tumble out in all directions.

 It’s not just that “Nobody wants a dead pig.”
 It’s that all the pigs are dying.
 And the Chinese love their pork.